RenderKit/ospray/doc/mpi.md

 currently only supports ambient occlusion (on the local data only, with optional ghost data).
-To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghost models and models as described above.
+To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghost worlds and worlds as described above.
-Note that shadows and ambient occlusion are computed on the local geometries, in the `model` and the corresponding `ghostModel` in the ghost model array, if any where set.
+Note that shadows and ambient occlusion are computed on the local geometries, in the `world` and the corresponding `ghostModel` in the ghost model array, if any where set.

   -------------------- ---------------------- --------  ------------------------
   Type                 Name                    Default  Description
   -------------------- ---------------------- --------  ------------------------
-  OSPWorld/OSPWorld[]  model                      NULL  the [model] to render,
+  OSPWorld/OSPWorld[]  model                      NULL  the [world] to render,
                                                         can optionally be a
                                                         [data] array of multiple
-                                                        models
+                                                        worlds

-  OSPWorld/OSPWorld[]  ghostModel                 NULL  the optional [model]
+  OSPWorld/OSPWorld[]  ghostModel                 NULL  the optional [world]
                                                         containing the ghost
                                                         geometry for ambient
                                                         occlusion; when setting
                                                         a [data] array for both
                                                         `model` and
                                                         `ghostModel`, each
-                                                        individual ghost model
+                                                        individual ghost world
                                                         shadows only its
-                                                        corresponding model
+                                                        corresponding world

   OSPLight[]           lights                           [data] array with
                                                         handles of the [lights]